freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-ask-and-share-about-educational-and-professional-background/657b1a27dc6daf6ffd52ff1f.md

 ## --text--

-What does "master's degree" in the context of the dialogue refer to?
+What does `master's degree` in the context of the dialogue refer to?

 ## --answers--